astrolang/astro/README.md

 ### Why create yet another programming language?
 The language creator had a set of requirements (listed above) not met by any single language.
 Although, the project started as an educational effort, it later shaped into a language designed to meet those requirements.

 SIMD, threads and direct access to Web APIs are planned for WebAssembly.
 These and the proposed GPU Compute standards will make the web a desirable HPC target in the near future.
-Astro fullstack nature makes developing high-performance apps for web and/or desktop seamless, easier and less frustrating.
+Astro fullstack nature makes developing high-performance web and native apps seamless, easier and less frustrating.

 Astro has no runtime [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) (GC) as it is expected to be fast enough to develop games, scientific simulations and other real-time software.
-This also makes it suitable for embedded software development even though it's not a goal.
+This can make it suitable for embedded software development even though it's not a goal.

-In addition, Astro makes some design decisions that are intuitive for numerical computing applications.
-For example, it has builtin support for vectors, matrices, vectorization, unicode identifiers, etc.
+In addition, Astro makes several design decisions that benefit numerical computing applications.
+For example, it has builtin support for matrices, vectorization, unicode identifiers, etc.

-In order to match up with the expressiveness and productivity of dynamic programming languages, Astro adds full type inference, and several other high-level language features that increase productivity.
+In order to match up with the expressiveness and productivity level of dynamic programming languages, Astro adds full type inference, and several other high-level language features that increase productivity.
 A typical Astro program looks very much like its Python translation.

 #### Python
 ```python